lakejs/lake-docs/guide/index.md

 npm install lakelib
 ```

-Place the editor placeholders within your HTML:
+Place placeholders for the toolbar and the content area:

 ```html
 <div class="my-editor">